lotsOfSnow/lc-tracker/README.md

 # Database

+Scripts related to database are in `./db`.

 ## Backup

 Every N seconds (specified in `.env` file for `compose.yml`), `pg_dump` is executed on the database and saved on the host directory specified in `.env` file.

+### Backup on demand

+Execute `backup-now.sh` with the backup container's name as argument.

 ## Restore

 `restore.sh` will try to drop the database, and then will restore it from backup using the specified container name.

 Sample usage: `./restore.sh -c lctracker-pg-1 -f "C:/backup/2024-05-18-15-32-42.dump" -d lctracker -u prod`.

+## Migrations

+`migrate.sh` will generate SQL script out of EF Core migrations, present them to the user, and apply them in the container upon confirmation.